Federal Work-Study Program (FWS)

 13. Whom should I contact if I have additional questions?

-If you have questions regarding your eligibility for Federal Work-Study or your FWS award, please contact the Office of Financial Aid:
+If you have questions regarding your eligibility for Federal Work-Study or your FWS award, please contact:

 11300 NE Second Ave.